Meet the Faculty

 Residency: St. Joseph’s Medical Center

-Interests: East coast born, West coast trained.
+East coast born, West coast trained.
 I enjoy the California fresh produce and the lack of humidity, but you will not find me eating a West coast pizza or bagel.

 If I’m not in the emergency department, I am probably running a half marathon/marathon, at a music festival, hanging out with my cat-dog Koda and fiance Jordan, or napping while watching Netflix/Hulu.